 Your monthly benefit is reported to the IRS as income, and you are responsible for paying any taxes.
 You will receive a Form 1099-R annually for tax reporting purposes.
-If you made contributions to your pension after-tax, such as with a service purchase, the non-taxable portion of your pension paid throughout the year will be reported on your 1099-R form.
-You will complete a Federal Income Tax Withholding form when you apply for retirement to indicate how much federal income tax you want withheld.
+If you made contributions to your pension after-tax, such as with a service purchase, the non-taxable portion of your pension paid throughout the year will be reported on your 1099-R form in Box 5.
+You will complete an Income Tax Withholding form when you apply for retirement to indicate how much federal income tax you want withheld.

 IRS Form 1099-R